White faience beads segmented with horizontal flat shell spacers. Restrund in modern times. Jeweller (cont.)

 Base of a small ovoid juglet with a knob base.
 The exterior is coated and burnished, with dark red/b (cont.)

-A section of a magical ivory wand, carved on one face with incised figures of animals, including a b (cont.)
+A fragment of a magical ivory wand, carved on one face with incised figures of animals, including a (cont.)

 A roughly carved, round-topped Second Intermediate Period limestone funerary stela of the dignitary (cont.)